Are these queens Laying?

 What is a battery box?

-Queens are usually shipped in a queen cage along with 3-4 workers to tend and feed her during shipping.
+Queens are usually shipped in a queen cage along with 4-5 workers to tend and feed her during shipping.
 At the customer’s request however only the queen will be placed in the queen cage and the queen cages, along with some workers will be placed in a larger cage.
 This is referred to as a battery box.
 Often large shipments of queens will be sent in a battery box.
 This can make it easier if you intend to remove the attendants before introduction and we think the queen often arrive in better shape because more bees can attend to each queen.
 One such commercially available battery box for JZBZ queen cages is pictured below.
-For small orders we construct our own battery boxes.
+For larger order cardboard boxes designed for use with queens are used.